Diversity and inclusion

 The festival wishes to welcome all music lovers or curious people, as well as possible !

-- New in 2025: Download the StreetNav app to access accessible routes and easily avoid obstacles, both on-site and in the city.
+- Download the StreetNav app to access accessible routes and easily avoid obstacles, both on-site and in the city.

-- This website’s display adapts to the visual, motor or cognitive needs of its user thanks to the FACIL’iti tool (crossed-out eye icon in the top right corner of your page, to the left of the Tickets button).
+- A website whose display adapts to the visual, motor, or cognitive needs of its user thanks to the FACIL’iti tool (the “universal accessibility” icon located at the top right of your page and available throughout your browsing experience on the website).

 - A dedicated reception/information point where a team of volunteers welcomes and accompanies festival-goers with disabilities, and provides them with information materials detailing the system deployed.